-This breed is very strong, and because of their size, they are very confident dogs.
-Not great for a novice owner, the Boerboel is, however, great with children, being a natural protector of their territory and their family.
+This breed is powerful, and because of their size, they are very confident dogs.
+However, the Boerboel is great with children and is a natural protector of their territory and family.

 They have lots of energy and can be easily trained as they have a friendly and calm temperament.